grokify/ringcentral-ivr-data-dip-demo/README.md

 ### Have 2 accounts:

 * Account #1: primary account with Inbound Extension and Final Extensions (Default and Special).
 * Account #2: special account for IVR routing extension.
-This can be your developer account so you don't need to sign up for a second account.
+This can be your developer sandbox account so you don't need to sign up for a second account.
+You can access this account by logging in at [https://developer.ringcentral.com](https://developer.ringcentral.com).

 ### Have 4 extensions: